ChasarooniZ/pf2e-item-activations/README.md

 - Activations in actors aren't updated unless you remove them and get them readded
 - Activations only appear when an item is added/updated
 - Activations currently don't have their own action category, I may look into that to see how difficult it would be
-- Activations don't automatically update their uses you need to use the **PF2e Item Actions Module** to have that work
+- Activations don't automatically update their uses you need to use a module that does that such as my [Pf2e Usage Updater](https://github.com/ChasarooniZ/pf2e-usage-updater/tree/master) module
-- Activations aren't disable when a player can't use them they just put an [X] in front of them
+- Activations aren't disable when a player can't use them they just put an `[X]` in front of them
 ## Features
-Adds and removes actions from your inventory when you equip item etc..
-Do note, you are unable to save the state of items at the moment, I may refactor in the future to have it show you items in your inventory that aren't equipped etc, but that's a later me problem
+- Adds and removes actions from your inventory when you equip item etc..
+- Now supports automatic generation, follows the format of any of the currently manualyl support activations.
+You'll need to copy some of the formatting exactly for the system to pick up on it'
+    - But this also allows for the support of custom items
 ### Supported Items
 [Full List of Supported Items Here](https://github.com/chasarooniZ/pf2e-item-activations/blob/main/ITEMS.md)
 ## Settings